 (5) If an application is made under subsection (1), the Minister shall, within seven days of receiving the application, appoint a single first collective agreement mediator and shall inform the parties of the appointment.

 Duties of mediator

-- (6) The first collective agreement mediator shall, - (a) meet with the parties and assist them in their endeavour to effect a collective agreement; and - (b) facilitate and encourage the process of collective bargaining and educate the parties in the practices and procedures of collective bargaining.
+(6) The first collective agreement mediator shall,

+- (a) meet with the parties and assist them in their endeavour to effect a collective agreement; and - (b) facilitate and encourage the process of collective bargaining.